floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 The `_sg_vk_acquire_frame_command_buffers()` function does a couple more things after `vkWaitForFences()` returns:

-- first it checks if the function had already been called in the current frame, if yes it returns immediately
+- first (actually before the `vkWaitForFences()` call) it checks if the function had already been called in the current frame, if yes it returns immediately
 - `vkResetFences()` is called on the fence we just waited on
 - the delete-queue is drained (e.g. all resources which were recorded for destruction in the frame-context we just waited on are finally destroyed)